mikkokallio/bicep-workshop/README.md

 - Try changing to param location string = 'westus3' and deploy.
 Use what if.
 What happens?
 - param location string = resourceGroup().location

-## Task x.x: Unique and combined string
+## Task 2.2: Add storage using unique and combined string
+- Add to `main.bicep` a storage account.
+You can use the template e.g. in this article: https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/file#resources
 - param storageAccountName string = uniqueString(resourceGroup().id)
 - param storageAccountName string = 'toylaunch${uniqueString(resourceGroup().id)}'